Workshops

 The Advanced Project

-For the final week, the edit rooms stay open late as this is our laboratory for creativity and storytelling.
-We’ll have milestone screenings as we advance toward the “Picture Lock.”
-Fellow classmates give valuable insight into your cut as you, in turn, view and analyze their progress.
+For the final week, the edit rooms stay open late as this is your laboratory for creativity and experimentation.
+We’ll have milestone screenings as we advance towards the “Picture Lock.”
+Fellow classmates will share their insight into your cut as you, in turn, view and analyze their progress.
 You’ll dive deeper into the audio software as you create and mix your soundtrack.
-In-depth instruction with color correction will give you the tools to bring out the best look for your camerawork.
-All have the urgency of a deadline.
-On the final Friday night, your project screens in front of the Maine Media student body with your invited guests.
+We will have a basic introduction to color correction so that you have the tools to bring out the best look for your camerawork.
+All has the urgency of a deadline.

 Graduation